Bg

 IN THIS ARTICLE:

-As a result, young children become masters in the art of stalling.
+• Mastering the art of .
 Requests for “one more” book, drink, hug, etc. are incredibly common and hard to refuse.
-We haven’t seen the official stats, but we’re pretty sure no one is thirstier than a kid who has to go to bed.

-But maybe you’re reading this article because your child is refusing to fall asleep right now, and you want to know what to do when it’s already too late to prevent sleep resistance.
-In that case: take a break, reset, and try again
+If your child is refusing to fall asleep right now and you want to know what to do, we suggest: take a break, reset, and try again

 By taking a break, we mean pausing the effort on getting your kid to fall asleep.
 If the lights have been off for a significant period (45 - 60 minutes for children 6 months and older) and your little one still isn’t asleep, bring them out of bed.
 Reset by spending 15 - 20 minutes doing something other than trying to fall asleep (e.g. quietly playing in dim light).
 Then redo a shortened version of your pre-bedtime routine and try to sleep once again.